 Then peel the avocado and cut it into four lengths.
 Place one piece on each chicken breast.
 Fold the chicken over to enclose avocado.

 Coat the filled chicken bundles with the flour mixture, then dip in the egg mixture, then dip into the crumb mixture to thoroughly coat.
-This part gets messy, but it's crucial that the chicken be thickly coated with bread crumbs.
+This part gets messy, but it's crucial that the chicken is thickly coated with breadcrumbs.